 ATFP requirements do not supersede Section 106 Historic Preservation requirements, but they also must be incorporated into major renovations of historic buildings (Section 1-10).
 Historic buildings must comply with BOTH ATFP and historic preservation requirements.
 Although DOD does have a waiver process for ATFP requirements, waivers are rarely granted, and the waivers must be requested early in the planning phase of the project.
 Typically window replacement with blast resistant glass, structural upgrades, landscaping, and relocation of existing vehicular traffic patterns provide the greatest challenges with existing historic buildings.
 As with all building endeavors with historic resources, early planning with preservation professionals, the SHPO, clients, and the base ATFP subject matter expert are critical to the success of the project.

-Consider the following issues when designing security against terrorism for a historic property refer also to WBDG Retrofitting Existing Buildings to Resist Explosive Threats and Anti-Terrorism Force Protection.
+Consider the following issues when designing security against terrorism for a historic property refer also to WBDG Retrofitting Existing Buildings to Resist Explosive Threats.

 Site Planning: The goal for site planning is to maximize standoff distance or provide protection against potential large explosive devices and to provide clear zones adjacent to the building to facilitate observation of small explosive devices.
 Care must be taken to avoid significant alteration to historic landscaping.
 Impact-engineered site furniture and appropriately designed bollards can enhance both site amenity and security.
 (See the GSA Site Security Design Guide for comprehensive information on an integrated approach to site security design into public space.)

 - Restoration of historic windows is preferable.
 Replacement of historic windows can frequently be avoided with the addition of blast-resistant interior storm windows and/or blast curtains to prevent glass fragmentation hazards (refer also to WBDG Glazing Hazard Mitigation and Retrofitting Existing Buildings to Resist Explosive Threats).
 See also Sustainable Historic Preservation.

 - Doors are generally required to open outward, and blast resistant doors may be required in some situations.
 Replacement of historic doors can often be avoided by closing an entrance or providing an additional set of doors to provide the required protection.